Please select a Make and Model

 Japanese citizens are already aware of the danger to themselves and others of ‘smartphone-walking’, the BBC notes.
 In a 2019 survey of 562 smartphone users in Japan, 96.6% of respondents said they were aware of the dangers, 13.2% had experienced collisions, and 9.5% said they’d been injured as a result of arukisumaho.

-Mobile phone insurance from Gadget Cover will protect your smartphone against accidental damage, liquid damage, breakdown, theft and unauthorised usage, as well as loss for an additional fee.
+An insurance policy for mobile phones from Gadget Cover will protect your smartphone against accidental damage, liquid damage, breakdown, theft and unauthorised usage, as well as loss for an additional fee.
 Get a quote today!